NMRbox/htcondor-tutorial/README.md

 of a single core.
 This is because it is much easier to find a single available core in the pool to start running your job than to find, for example, a machine with 48 simultaneously free cores.
 So rather than run a multiprocess workflow with `request_cpus=48` see if you can instead run 48 condor jobs/processes which each require just one CPU.
+Note that if the pool has a queue of single core jobs, your multicore jobs will not run at all until the queue of single core jobs is exhausted.
+As such, multicore jobs are strongly discouraged.
 3) To take advantage of our additional "compute-only" nodes, you can't count on NMR software being installed and will need to ensure your executable can stand alone.
 A python virtual environment would allow this, as would a staticly compiled binary.